Dental Care

 Anesthesia-free cleanings only scrape the tartar off the visible surfaces of the teeth, not under the gum line where the bacteria originate.
 Removing visible tartar without cleaning under the gums is of very little benefit to a pet’s health, and provides a false sense of accomplishment.
 The effect is purely cosmetic.

-General anesthesia is an essential part of a professional cleaning because it reduces stress and anxiety, protects the patient’s airway, provides pain control, and actually allows for a thorough oral examination and proper cleaning of all teeth.
+General anesthesia is an essential part of professional dental cleanings because it reduces stress and anxiety, protects the patient’s airway, provides pain control, and actually allows for a thorough oral examination and proper cleaning of all teeth.
 Most patients go under anesthesia very smoothly and are sitting up within minutes of finishing the procedure.
-While it is impossible to guarantee the outcome of anesthesia, there is very low risk to our patients with the combination of a pre-anesthetic assessment (including a physical exam and bloodwork), use of modern anesthetic drugs and advanced anesthetic monitoring equipment.
-Certainly the risk of anesthesia is far less compared with the risk of serious health problems that can result from unaddressed periodontal disease.
+While it is impossible to guarantee the outcome of anesthesia, there is very low risk to our patients with the combination of a pre-anesthetic assessment (including a physical exam and bloodwork), the use of modern anesthetic drugs, and advanced anesthetic monitoring equipment.
+The risk of anesthesia is far less compared with the risk of serious health problems that can result from unaddressed periodontal disease.